Microsoft/azure-docs.cs-cz/articles/media-services/previous/media-services-process-content-with-indexer2.md

 ---
-title: Indexování mediálních souborů pomocí Azure Media Indexer 2 Preview | Microsoft Docs
+title: Indexing Media Files with Azure Media Indexer 2 Preview | Microsoft Docs
-description: Azure Media Indexer umožňuje zpřístupnění obsahu mediálních souborů a vytvoření fulltextového přepisu pro skryté titulky a klíčová slova.
-V tomto tématu se dozvíte, jak používat Media Indexer 2 Preview.
+description: Azure Media Indexer enables you to make content of your media files searchable and to generate a full-text transcript for closed captioning and keywords.
+This topic shows how to use Media Indexer 2 Preview.
 services: media-services
 documentationcenter: ''
 author: Juliako